 The purpose of the Graphic Design/Visual Communications Program is to prepare students for the job market after graduation in two years with an Associate of Applied Science degree.

-Courses are taught with both Windows and Mac environments to give students a cross platform experience so they are comfortable working with either one.
+Courses are taught in both Windows and Mac environments to give students a cross-platform experience so they are comfortable working with either one.
 Graphic design courses will include experience with software for print media and multimedia applications, such as video, DVD, and the Web.

 A major focus of the program design is to incorporate graphic design skills with computer technology and business skills.
 Technology has created new opportunities for graphic designers to start their own businesses in areas where it previously would have been difficult to do so.
 The blending of information from these three departments will help give students a well-rounded background if they choose to go into business for themselves.